 If you’re planning a wonderful winter wedding there’s still time to add some of these on-trend touches to your day…

-Whether you’re just months away from your special day, or are planning a winter wedding for 2019, you need to take note!
+Whether you’re just weeks away from your special day, or are planning a winter wedding for 2021 and beyond, you need to take note!
 Charlotte Ricard-Quesada, founder of wedding and event company La Fête, shares her top trends for the ultimate winter wedding.

 Celebrate the seasonal colour palette by incorporating burgundies, bottle greens and amber tones into your big day.
 Don’t just stop at the décor: why not opt for those colours for your bridesmaids’ dresses, groomsmen’s bow ties, or even, in a sash on your gown?